achilleas-k/cns-2020/abstracts.md

 ## Links to previous talks by the speaker
 Talks about R are in my Github repository: https://github.com/statnmap/prez/.
 The ",README", lists talks that have a live recorded video.
 As a researcher, I also gave multiple talks about marine science, modelling and other topics related to my research.

----

-#### Using Advene to accompany research in AudioVisual Digital Humanities

-Note:

-Abstract:
-Advene is a video annotation platform (free software) that aims at accompanying scholars in their audiovisual analyses workflow.
-It promotes flexible and evolving annotation structures and interfaces in order to deal with the inherent dynamic nature of analysis.
-In this presentation, I will present the platform itself, and illustrate its usage through existing Digital Humanities projects that use it, from structuring videos for interview analyses to implementing a workflow for semantic annotation of movies.